KibutuJr/ScreenOnco-BreastCancer-App/README.md

 ## Project Overview

-ScreenOnco Health App is a comprehensive, AI-powered platform designed to improve breast cancer screening, follow­-up, and patient engagement.
+ScreenOnco BreastCancer App is a comprehensive, AI-powered platform designed to improve breast cancer screening, follow­-up, and patient engagement.
 It bridges gaps in clinical workflows by offering appointment scheduling, automated reminders, personalized risk assessments, educational content, and a 24/7 AI chatbot.
 Our mission is to ensure no patient is ever left without guidance or support during their breast health journey.

 ---